 The collaboration with Maurizio Foti culminated in the realisation of an instrument that I used in many recordings of my doctorate.
-Besides following all the steps of the guitar construction, I exchanged opinions and discussed points of view with Maurizio, and, before every crucial phase of the construction, I spent days in Maurizio’s workshop to define the details of the guitar..
+Besides following every step of the guitar construction, I exchanged opinions and discussed points of view with Maurizio, therefore, before every crucial phase of the construction, I spent days in Maurizio’s workshop to define the details of the guitar.
+This experience was very important to broaden my knowledge and it gave me the opportunity to understand and discuss Maurizio’s choices for the creation of the guitar.
 This experience was very important to broaden my knowledge and it gave me the opportunity to understand and discuss Maurizio’s choices for the creation of the guitar.